aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/government/a-civic-minded-prayer-for-the-government-translated-by-alan-scott-belsky.html.md

 <hr />

-This is an original translation of the prayer for the government offered by Avraham Hyman Charlap (1862-1916).
+This is an original translation of an abridged form of the prayer for the government offered by Avraham Hyman Charlap (1862-1916) as found in his Siddur Tifereth Jehudah (Hebrew Publishing Company 1912/1916).
+For the unabridged version, <a href="/?p=40747">find it here</a>. --Aharon Varady

 <h3>Source</h3>